Information for People with Disabilities and Mobility Issues

 For further information check the complete shuttle bus schedule and bus stop map.

-Golf carts and hosts will be stationed throughout the Campus at various locations on Monday to transport the handicapped guest and one additional person to assist.
-The shuttle bus service is the primary mode of transportation; golf carts offer additional assistance to transport handicapped guests to/from the Beacon Garage to the main ceremony and also to/from the shuttle bus stops and diploma ceremony sites as needed.
+Golf carts and hosts will be stationed throughout the Campus at various locations on Monday to transport people with disabilities and mobility issues and one additional person to assist.
+The shuttle bus service is the primary mode of transportation; golf carts offer additional assistance to transport people with disabilities and mobility issues to/from the Beacon Garage to the main ceremony and also to/from the shuttle bus stops and diploma ceremony sites as needed.
 Golf carts will be available until 3:00 P.M. on Monday.

 Golf carts are on a first-come, first-served basis.
 Longer waits for golf carts should be expected immediately after ceremonies end or begin.
 We encourage all graduates and guests to use shuttles as much as possible.